Digital1O1/Open-sourced-EEG-Electric-Wheelchair/README.md

 [ Step 3 ] : Including the Emotiv header file into the project.

-A skeleton code that reference to the Emotiv header files used in this project can be found at the following link and will be used to ensure the header files were linked correctly :https://github.com/Digital1O1/Open-sourced-EEG-Electric-Wheelchair/tree/master/Emotiv_Bare_Bones
+A skeleton code approperately named Emotiv_Bare_Bones can be found in the repoistory and will be used to ensure the header files were linked correctly :https://github.com/Digital1O1/Open-sourced-EEG-Electric-Wheelchair/tree/master/Emotiv_Bare_Bones

-Go to where you unzipped the Emotiv Community SDK, open it, then find/open the SDK-Master folder --> Then open/find the include folder where all the header files are stored.
-Click on the address bar of the folder and copy the contents.
-The address to the include folder will act as the 'path' that Visual Studio will to link/find the Emotiv header files that are needed for this project.
+After unzipping the Emotiv Community SDK find and open the following folders --> SDK-Master --> Include folder.
+Click on the address bar of the Include folder and copy the address/contents as we'll need it later to link the header files to the Emotiv_Bare_Bones program.

 ![image](https://user-images.githubusercontent.com/39348633/83313907-c39e5780-a1dd-11ea-9f05-3a1e9eb46623.png)

-To include the Emotiv header files go back to Visual Studio and click on Project --> 'Project_name Option' which is the last item listed.
+To include the Emotiv header files to the Emotiv_Bare_Bones program go back to Visual Studio and click on Project --> 'Project_name Option' which is the last item listed.

 Once the property page(s) window pops up click on --> C/C++ --> General --> 'Additional Include Directories'